-in Fig. 5.
-We also show marginalized single parameter probability distributions, which we use to calculate the 68 per cent confidence region for each parameter.
-This confidence region along with the modal value is reported in Table 3.
+We explore the likelihood as a function of $A{\rm SZ}$ and $B{\rm SZ}$ and show the parameter constraints for the three samples in Table 2, and we show the likelihood distribution of the SPT-NPS sample in Fig. 5.
+We also show marginalised single parameter probability distributions, which we use to calculate the 68 per cent confidence region for each parameter.
+This confidence region along with the modal value is reported in Table 2.
 For comparison, the constraints from the B13 analysis are shown in red.

-All three low-mass subsamples show similar normalization to the extrapolated high-mass SPT-SZ sample, but there is a preference for larger slopes.
-The SPT-NPS sample is the best for comparison to the SPT-SZ high-mass sample used in B13; this is because the SPT point sources have been removed to mimic the SPT cluster catalogue selection and because there is no measurable difference between the SPT-NPS samples with or without the redshift cut.
+All three low mass subsamples show similar normalisation to the extrapolated high mass SPT-SZ sample, but there is a preference for larger slopes.
+The SPT-NPS sample is the best for comparison to the SPT-SZ high mass sample used in B13; this is because the SPT point sources have been removed to mimic the SPT cluster catalog selection and because there is no measurable difference between the SPT-NPS samples with or without the redshift cut.